Nearly Optimal $L_p$ Risk Minimization

 \section{Introduction}

 Risk averse optimization (RAO)~\cite[Section 6]{shapiro2021lectures} plays an important role in the field of stochastic optimization.
-Different from the risk neutral models, in RAO the decision maker needs to take into account the risk preferences while minimizing the expected cost.
+Unlike risk neutral models, in RAO the decision maker needs to take into account the risk preferences while minimizing the expected cost.
 Specifically, we consider the RAO problem in the following mean-risk form:

-where $X\in\R^n$ is the constraint set, $Z_x$ is a random variable that describes the uncertain outcome, $\E$ is the expectation, $\D$ measures the uncertainty of $Z_x$, and the coefficient $c\geq 0$ balances the expectation and risk preference.
-We call $\rho[\cdot]$ as a risk measure.
+where $x$ is the decision variable, $X\subseteq\R^n$ is the constraint set, $Z_x$ is a random variable that depends on $x$ and describes the uncertain outcome, $\E$ is the expectation, $\D$ measures the uncertainty of $Z_x$, and the coefficient $c\geq 0$ balances the expectation and risk preference.
+We call $\rho[\cdot]$ a risk measure.